-Is Learning to Ride a Motorcycle Harder than Learning to Drive a Car?
+Is Learning to Ride Harder than Learning to Drive?

 We’ve said it before, and we’ll say it again… motorcycles are cool.
 Ever since the first mechanics began putting engines into bicycle frames the heady requirements of speed, balance and control have mesmerised both riders and onlookers alike.
 But the other ingredient that adds to the rebellious aura of motorcycling is that motorcycles appear to be inherently dangerous.
 It’s hard to argue with the fact that the notion of balancing on two wheels whilst travelling at speed is a scary one, but it shouldn’t be a daunting experience.
 In fact, learning to ride a motorcycle is probably easier and less complicated than you first think...

 The Gears On A Motorcycle Are Different To Cars!

 If you’re used to driving a vehicle of the four-wheel variety then the first thing you’ll notice is that the gears work differently.
 Don’t let that put you off… If you are used to shifting gears in a car then you’ll know the basics for bike riding.
 Equally, if you drive an automatic car - or don’t drive at all - then don’t worry either because the principles behind shifting are simple.